miko-soft/functionflow/README.md

 #### async serialRepeat(funcs:function[], n:number) :any
 Execute funcs functions one by one and repeat it n times.
 The funcs chain is repeated the n times.
-The iteration number is stored in the "lib.serialRepeatIteration" and can be used in the function.
+The iteration number is stored in the **lib.serialRepeatIteration** and can be accessed inside each function.
 ```
 input------>|--f0-->|msDelay|--f3-->|msDelay|--f2-->|msDelay|------>output
             |                                              n|